-18. Horizontal Cable Media Testing, Labeling and Acceptance
+18. Horizontal Cable Media - Testing, Labeling, and Acceptance

-Horizontal Cabling Testing - Test results for cabling shall be submitted to CNS two weeks prior to occupancy.
-Testing shall be performed is accordance to the TIA/EIA 568-B or other applicable standards body testing requirements and the manufacturers specifications for the installed system.
+Horizontal Cabling Testing - Test results for cabling shall be submitted to UNM IT two weeks before occupancy.
+Testing shall be performed following the requirements of TIA/EIA 568-B, and /or other applicable st, and ards body testing requirements, and the manufacturer's specifications for the installed system as approved by UNM IT.